-Emergency Medical Condition means a medical, mental health or Substance Use Disorder condition showing severe symptoms (including severe pain) such that an average person, who possesses common knowledge of health and medicine, could reasonably expect the absence of immediate medical, mental health or Substance Use Disorder treatment attention to result in:
+Emergency Medical Condition means a medical, mental health or substance use-related condition manifesting itself by acute symptoms of sufficient severity (including severe pain or emotional distress) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical, mental health or Substance Use Disorder treatment attention to result in:

-- 1. Placing the health of the Member (or, with respect to a pregnant Member, the health of the Member or the Member's unborn child) in serious jeopardy; - 2.
-Serious impairment to bodily functions; or - 3.
+- 1. A condition placing the physical or behavioral health of the Member, or, with respect to a pregnant Member, the health of the Member or the Member's unborn child in serious jeopardy; - 2.
+Serious impairment to bodily functions: - 3.
 Serious dysfunction of any bodily organ or part.